Yousefkh97/currency_swap/README.md

 git clone https://github.com/mohamedgalia/currency_swap.git
 cd currency_swap
 go to main.tf file
-change the key name in line 179 "key_name = "gazal"" to your Keypair name a your aws add your privte key file to the folder and set it in line 239 (./gazal.pem)
+change the key name in line 179 "key_name = "gazal"" to your Keypair name in your aws
+add your privte key file to the folder and set it in line 239 (./gazal.pem)
 set your access_key and secret_key of aws in variables.tf file in access_key_var and secret_key_var
 terraform init